 Kochilas is an award-winning author of 18 books on Greek and Mediterranean cuisine, including Ikaria: Food, Life and Longevity from the Island where People Forget to Die (Rodale, Fall 2014), which recently won the 2015 Books for a Better Life award by the MS Society and the prestigious IACP Best Cookbook award.
 The book was also long-listed for an Art of Eating Award.

-The book before IKARIA, Country Cooking of Greece, (Chronicle, 2012), was hailed by The New York Times as one of the year’s 100 best books, and by the virtual gourmet, John Mariani, as Diane’s “masterpiece.”
-Another book, the Glorious Foods of Greece, won the prestigious IACP Jane Grigson Award for Excellence in Research.
+The book before IKARIA, Country Cooking of Greece (Chronicle, 2012), was hailed by the New York Times as one of the 100 best books of 2012 and by virtual gourmet, John Mariani, as Diane’s “masterpiece.”
+Another tome, Glorious Foods of Greece (William Morrow), won the prestigious IACP Jane Grigson prize for excellence in research.